ngadiyar93/ngadiyar93/README.md

 - __Inductor Optimization ([InductorOptimizer](https://github.com/ngadiyar93/InductorOptimizer)):__
 Optimizing an inductor is very critical for power electronic applications.
 However, compared to motor optimization, the design space is quite constrained due to limited core geometry available.
 As an extension to an independent study I did in Spring 2020, I have been working with a fellow graduate student (Sangwhee Lee) in developing an inductor optimization framework.
 The beta release is available and is currently being tested.
 A stable release will be updated soon.
 Stay tuned!

+- __Advanced Motor Drive Sensing System ([AMDS](https://github.com/Severson-Group/AMDS)):__
+The AMDS is a hardware platform for sensing parameters such as currents and voltages in power electronic systems.
+The platform includes: i) sensor cards to measure low voltage, high voltage, and currents; ii) a mainboard that serves as a carrier board for upto 8 sensor cards iii) SPI interface between the sensor cards and the mainboard, and iv) robust differential IO communication to transmit sensor data to an external controller.
+I am one of the contributors to this project.